Analysis: Confusion reigns as banks scramble to price FX, bond research under EU markets revamp

 Compliance demands meanwhile are keeping traders, trading desk heads and analysts away from clients, which hurts the profitability of the desk.

-Peter Chatwell, senior rate strategist at Mizuho in London, said at least one or two days of his week are allocated to MiFID II.
+Peter Chatwell, head of rates strategy at Mizuho in London, said at least one or two days of his week are allocated to MiFID II.

 “I am spending a vast amount of time agreeing prices for research contracts, working on our new research portal and working out how to swiftly onboard the new clients we are acquiring,” he said.